reuna-labs/mirage-crypto/ec/native/README.md

 The "*_stubs.c" files are handcrafted.

-The "p*_tables_32/64.c" are generated from `../gen_tables` (see each file's header) and contain pre-computed data to speed up scalar multiplication for ECDSA.
-The 64- and 32-bit tables must be respectively generated from a 64-bit or 32-bit build of `gen_tables`.
+The "*_kiila.h" are generated from ECCKiila (see each file's header) and contain pre-computed data to speed up scalar multiplication for ECDSA.

 # Code from BoringSSL

-The code in "curve25519_tables.h", and large parts of "curve25519_stubs.c" and "point_operations.h" (excluding scalar multiplication) originate from BoringSSL.
+The code in "curve25519_tables.h", and large parts of "curve25519_stubs.c" originate from BoringSSL.
 Minor adjustments have been done manually.